day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 as your app, and it is a code dependency of your app, and so it can be accessed from the REPL like any other part of your app.

-So, if we knew enough about the way `re-frame-10x` stores trace data, we could use the REPL to reach into `re-frame-10x's` data structures and access any trace data we wanted.
+So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into `re-frame-10x's` data structures and access any trace data we wanted.